 MA in Theology, Ministry and Mission

 The St Augustine’s MA in Theology, Ministry and Mission (incl.
 PGCert and PGDip) is a specially tailored programme of theological learning and research that allows lay and ordained ministers, as well as church members, to deepen their theological knowledge by building on previous theological learning, engaging with daily life and ongoing experience of the Body of Christ.
 The programme also allows ministers, lay and ordained, to develop advanced skills as part of their continuing ministerial development (CMD).

 Accredited and awarded by Durham University, the Masters in Theology degree includes both taught modules and guided research in a theological discipline of your choice.
-Often our MA students take modules in a variety of subject areas, including Biblical Studies, Doctrine, Theology and the Arts, Christian Ethics etc. From September 2020, however, you can also choose to take a particular Christian Spirituality route through the MA (see below).
+Often our MA students take modules in a variety of subject areas, including Biblical Studies, Doctrine, Theology and the Arts, Christian Ethics etc. You can also choose to take a particular Christian Spirituality route through the MA (see below).

 The degree can be taken part-time or full-time.
 Much of the teaching is delivered alongside candidates for church ministry, but the programme is suitable for all, irrespective of any ministerial involvement.
 Since the Masters in Theology aims for a more critical mode of engagement with theology and ministry, the teaching sessions and much of the contact time will take the form of seminars, during which you will discuss texts with your teachers and fellow students and present your own work.